iseseleusifo/iseseleusifo/README.md

 #### 👀 I’m interested in Data Analytics and Project Management
 #### 🌱 I’m currently learning SQL, Power BI, and Python
 #### 💞️ I’m looking to collaborate on Projects related to Data Analytics
-📫 How to reach me @iseseleusifo on Twitter
+- 📫 How to reach me @iseseleusifo on Twitter

-I am experienced in leading business process improvements and project optimization by providing analytical insights and business intelligence from the extraction, analysis, visualization, interpretation, and reconciliation of data from a variety of sources.
+I am experienced in leading business process improvements and project optimization by providing analytical insights and business intelligence from extracting, analyzing, visualizing, interpreting, and reconciling data from various sources.
 <!--
 **iseseleusifo/iseseleusifo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.